AI for Dentists

 they confirm with our billing team for exact numbers.

-Live Workshop — Feb 21: See OpenClaw handle real dentists tasks live — messages, emails, and follow-ups. $100.
+Live Workshop — Feb 21: See Claude Code handle real dental practice tasks live — messages, emails, and follow-ups. $100.
 Reserve your seat →

 Complete Workflow: AI-Powered Dentist Assistant

-Here's a real end-to-end workflow showing how a dentist uses OpenClaw throughout their day.
+Here's a real end-to-end workflow showing how a dentist uses Claude Code throughout their day.

 🌅 7:30 AM — Morning Prep